Admissions & Applications

 The Early Years (Pre-Primary-Primary)

-We have a cohort of Grade 1-2 students under the leadership of Ms Jamie O'Hanlon, a member of the school's pedagogical leadership team.
-There are still a couple of positions available for this cohort for the 2021-22 academic year.
+We are accepting applications for the Grade 1 class in September under the leadership of Ms Jamie O'Hanlon, a member of the school's pedagogical leadership team.
+There are still two or three positions available for this cohort for the 2022-23 academic year.

-Our Grade 7-8 Middle School class is currently between 7-9 students under the leadership of our Governor General Award winning teacher Ms Temma Frecker.
-There are only one or two spaces available in this cohort for the 2021-22 academic year.
+Our Middle School classes will be split into two cohorts, G6-7 and G8 under the leadership of our Governor General Award winning teacher Ms Temma Frecker, a new teacher, and our teaching Head of School James Weekes.
+There are only one or two spaces available in each cohort for the 2022-23 academic year.

 Thank you for considering The Booker School as a place for your child.
 We have a rolling registration approach to admissions, and welcome applications throughout the school year.
 Fees are pro-rated for students that join later in the academic year